HAMdetector/Escape.jl/docs/src/installation.md

 the semicolon is modified to point to the directory containing the RAxML-NG binary.

-You can test if RAxML-NG is correctly installed by running `raxml-ng --version` from the command line, which should print the currently installed version number and the list of developers and contributors.
+You can test if RAxML-NG is correctly installed by running `raxml-ng --version` from the command line, which should print the currently installed version number.

 ## Installing [MHCflurry](https://github.com/openvax/mhcflurry)